lhz-97/Multi-Entity-Collaborative-Relation-Extraction/README.md

 - ## Dataset

   We have done experiments on two data sets.
-ACE 2005 dataset needs License, and WIKIE has been uploaded to the dataset folder.You can run the following code to preprocess the dataset.
+ACE 2005 dataset needs License, and WIKIE has been uploaded to the dataset folder.
+You can run the following code to preprocess the dataset.

   ```
   python process_dataset.py